 Computed 2026-07-03 from NOAA station 9447130 predictions.

-How many of the deepest lows land on a weekend?
+How many of the deepest lows landed on a weekend?

 Count the weekday column above: two Mondays, two Tuesdays, two Wednesdays, one Thursday, one Sunday.
 That's 1 weekend day out of 8, or 12.5%.
 Run the same count on Port Townsend's four deepest daylight lows (July 14, 13, 15, 12) and you get the same lone Sunday: 1 of 4.